 Robotnik Returns is developed by FM Studio.

-Play Robotnik Returns Online Game.
-One of many Sonic Games to play online on your web browser for free at KBH Games.
-Tagged as Forgotten Hill Games, Hack Games, Sonic Games, and Sonic The Hedgehog Games.
-Upvoted by 47 players.
-Other games you might like are Robotnik Returns 2 and Robotnik's Revenge.
-No download or installation needed to play this free game.
-Hope this game brings a little joy into your daily life.
+Robotnik Returns is a Sonic Game you can play online for free in full screen at KBH Games.
+No download or installation needed to play this game.
+Hope this game bring a little joy into your daily life.